Keeping in Touch in Czech Republic

 The Czech Republic has a high rate of internet penetration, so connectivity shouldn't be a problem for expats.
 Wireless connections are more common than fixed lines in residential households and businesses alike, and in public places, expats will not struggle to find free WiFi connections around the big cities.

-While there are many reliable Czech service providers to choose from, some of the most popular are UPC, O2, T-mobile and Vodafone.
+While there are many reliable Czech service providers to choose from, some of the most popular are UPC, O2, and T-Mobile.
 UPC, in particular, is quite popular amongst expats in Prague as it seems to have wide location coverage, reasonable prices, reliable staff and English-speaking customer service providers.

 Mobile phones in Czech Republic

-The most prominent mobile operators in the Czech Republic are T-mobile, O2 and Vodafone.
-Payment plans can either be prepaid or postpaid and it is easy to navigate available packages for each of these on the English versions of their websites.
+The most prominent mobile operators in the Czech Republic are T-Mobile, O2 and Vodafone.
+Both prepaid and postpaid options are available and it is easy to navigate available packages for each of these on the English versions of the websites of mobile providers.

 To get a postpaid phone, expats will need to sign up for a 24-month contract.
 To do this, proof of address and identity documents are required.